Wayne Rooney won 119 caps for England between 2003 and 2016 – and an awful lot changed in those 13 years.

 Campbell became more accustomed to facing Rooney as an opponent rather than a team-mate after being phased out of the England side following Euro 2004 at a time when Manchester United and Arsenal were regularly locked in fierce battles.

-One of only three players on this list still playing professional football at the time of writing, Cole was England’s first-choice left-back throughout the majority of Rooney’s time in the national set-up, winning 107 caps.
+The only player on this list still playing professional football at the time of writing, Cole was England’s first-choice left-back throughout the majority of Rooney’s time in the national set-up, winning 107 caps.

-In 2012 Rooney even said that he would “take a bullet” for Cole, who continues to play for LA Galaxy in the MLS.
+In 2012 Rooney even said that he would “take a bullet” for Cole, who recently joined Derby County, reuniting with former Chelsea team-mate Frank Lampard.

 To be honest, it’s hard to describe what Beckham does these days.
 Lots of charity works, lots of being one of the most recognisable faces on the planet.